Last updated on March 6th, 2023 at 07:40 pm

 Alh.
 Faruk was NOA DG from June 2003 to Jan.
 17 2012

 Dr. Mike Omeri

 Ngozi Ekeoba Mni

 She was the acting DG of NOA from February 15, 2016 to May 26, 2016

 Dr Abari was appointed as the NOA DG on May 26, 2016.
 He was reappointed which took effect on May 25, 2021.

 Assessment of NOA

 During COVID-19, many Nigerians, just like me, wondered if NOA was still in existence.
-The last time NOA was active was the days of Mike Omeri.
-He engaged Nigerians through what experts would call developmental communication.
+The last time NOA was active was during the days of Toni Iredia, Jerry Gahna, Idi Faruk, and Mike Omeri.
+They engaged Nigerians through what experts would call developmental communication.